ricsanfre/pi-cluster/docs/_docs/argocd.md

 Applying kustomize manifest files directly could provoke undesired results, in case that inflated helm chart contains [helm hooks](https://helm.sh/docs/topics/charts_hooks/), only processed by `helm install` or `helm upgrade` commands but not by `kubectl kustomize <options> <path> | kubectl apply -f -` command.

 ArgoCD, is processing helm hooks annotated resources, and translate them into ArgoCD hooks, so the functionality provided by the helm hooks is not lost.
 See [ArgoCD helm hooks support](https://argo-cd.readthedocs.io/en/stable/user-guide/helm/#helm-hooks).
 {{site.data.alerts.end}}

-{{site.data.alerts.note}}
-Packaged helm applications will be deployed using kustomize applications following the previous defined pattern.
-This pattern is the preferred solution over defining umbrella helm charts, because it is simpler and it can leverage all patching capabilities provided by kustomized.
-{{site.data.alerts.end}}